KarkAngelo114/neurex-demo-examples/README.md

 # Neurex demo repository

 This is a demo repository of Neurex implementation.
-Feel free to clone tbis repo to try out these examples for yourself!
+Feel free to clone this repo to try out these examples for yourself!

 ```bash
 git clone https://github.com/KarkAngelo114/neurex-demo-examples.git